-First, Radner and Stiglitz assume an infinite number of actions that can be indexed with a multidimensional, real-valued parameter.
-An example of a decision problem with such an action set is the mixture of a securities portfolio.
+Firstly, Radner and Stiglitz assume an infinite number of actions that can be indexed with a multidimensional, real valued parameter.
+An example for a decision problem with such an action set is the mixture of a securities portfolio.
 For k securities, the courses of action are the possible mixtures, a set that can be conveniently indexed with numbers from $[0;1]^k$ that add up to one - a (k-1)-dimensional subset of $[0;1]^k$.

-They next assume payoff to be a continuous function in the parameterization of the actions, thus introducing a neighboring structure among courses of action that, apart from the parameters, also applies to the payoff.
-Once a decision problem has an infinite number of alternative actions indexed by real-valued parameters, it is natural to assume continuity: if any functional dependency between payoff and parameterization of alternative actions were allowed, one could hardly make statements about payoff shifts with changing probabilities and, consequently, about the value of information, since slight changes in the optimal solution could easily imply a completely different payoff.
+They secondly assume payoff to be a continuous function in the parametrization of the actions, thus introducing a neighborhood structure between courses of action that apart from the parameters also applies to the payoff.
+Once a decision problem has an infinite number of alternative actions indexed by real valued parameters, it is natural to assume continuity: If any functional dependency between payoff and parametrization of alternative actions was allowed, one could hardly make statements about payoff shifts with changing probabilities and consequently about value of information, since slight changes in the optimal solution could easily imply a completely different payoff.

-The third assumption is made on the informativeness of the information structure $(p_t(I_i|S_s)){is}$ at t=0, i.e., before actually starting to process information: at t=0, the information structure is assumed to be completely non-informative for all signals I_i , non-informative meaning that the likelihoods $p_0(I_i|S_s)$ at t=0 are independent from s for all signals I_i .
-As indicated by the term, completely non-informative information structures bear no information that could change the states' probabilities $p(S_s)$ when knowing the signal.
-Especially important, the value of non-informative information structures (before costs) is always zero.
-Assuming non-informativeness means information processing actually starts without information that is not already contained in the probabilities $p(S_s)$.
+The third assumption is made on the informativeness of the information structure $(p_t(I_i|S_s)){is}$ at t=0, i.e. before actually starting to process information: At t=0, the information structure is assumed to be completely noninformative for all signals I_i , noninformative meaning that the likelihoods $p_0(I_i|S_s)$ at t=0 are independent from s for all signals I_i .
+Like intended in the term, completely noninformative information structures bear no information that when knowing the signal could change the states' probabilities $p(S_s)$ or change the choice.
+Especially, the value of noninformative information structures means that information processing actually starts without information that is not already contained in the probabilities $p(S_s)$.

-Accordingly, the fourth assumption rules out information processing procedures with sudden jumps or discontinuities in informativeness at the critical start: Radner and Stiglitz assume the information structure function IF_P: $t \rightarrow (p_t(I_i|S_s)){is}$ to be differentiable in t=0.
-Consequently, there are no 'sudden insights' or jumps in informativeness.
+Accordingly, the fourth assumption rules out information processing procedures with sudden jumps or discontinuities in informativeness at the critical start: Radner and Stiglitz assume the information structure function $IF_P : t \rightarrow (p_t(I_i|S_s)){is}$ to be differentiable in t=0.
+Consequently, there are no "sudden insights" of jumps in informativeness.
 Instead, information processing is assumed to happen smoothly.
 Both the third and fourth assumption seem to be a natural condition for deriving the convexity result, since for information processing procedures deviating from these assumptions, general results seem hard to obtain.
-This does not, however, mean that real-world information processing might not proceed with sudden, non-differentiable insights in many cases.
+This does, however, not mean that real world information processing might not in many cases proceed with sudden, non differentiable insights.